EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 to be customized:

 * ``PROJECT_DIR``: Absolute path to the instance directory.
-* ``MAPSCRIPT_PATH``: (Optional) Absolute path to the Python MapScript build directory.
-Set this if you want to use a custom MapScript version (e.g. generated from the MapServer trunk).
 * ``DATABASES``: The database connection details.
 For detailed information see `Database Setup`_